 Ford is also in the midst of a massive restructuring plan that could save the company an estimated $11 billion over the next decade.
 This is a huge move for a multinational automaker, and an important one if Ford wants to stay competitive in the markets it already has a strong presence in.

 The company made the decision to limit operations in some countries where it’s underperforming, and to double-down on key markets in the US, China, and Southeast Asia.
-We think this is a great long-term move for Ford, and one that positions it to stay competitive even as competitors like Tesla and GM push hard in these markets.
+This is a smart long-term move for Ford, and one that positions it to stay competitive even as competitors like Tesla and GM push hard in these markets.

 Another tailwind for Ford is its strong product design cycle.
 The company recently released a new F-150 pickup truck – the heart of the company’s business – and it’s been getting strong reviews from industry outlets and customers.